 Residents, businesses, and infrastructure in the Peckman River Basin experience repeated, significant flood damage due to flash flooding in the Peckman River and its tributaries, and overbank and backwater flooding from the Passaic River.
 Extensive development of the basin has led to the interrelated problems of flooding and ecosystem degradation.
 The majority of the watershed is heavily developed (71 percent).
 Half of the basin is dominated by residential housing.
 Undeveloped areas of remaining forested areas, reservoirs, and wetlands along the river corridor comprise only 29 percent of the basin.
 Commercial and residential development in the watershed has reduced the water holding capacity of the landscape and altered the natural dynamics of the river system.
 Storms deposit large amounts of rain in the watershed, producing significant runoff.
-This quickly surpasses the capacity of the rivers, streams, and bridges and culvert openings, resulting in flooding which first begins to occur at the 10 percent flood event.
+This quickly surpasses the capacity of the rivers, streams, and bridges and culvert openings, resulting in flooding in Woodland Park at the Memorial Middle School on Memorial Drive with a 20 percent flood event.
+The neighborhood east of the Memorial Middle school which includes Dowling Parkway and Wallace Lane is inundated by that event flood as well.
 Marked degradation of the river basin ecology has occurred with areas impacted by stream bank erosion, loss of riparian habitat, and the occurrence of invasive species.